+Adult chood

 (i) Early adulthood from 20 to 29 years

 (ii) Later childhood from 30to 50 years

-• Senescence from 50 to 60 years
+• Senes scence from 50 to 60 years

-• Old age from 60 years onwards
+• Old a ge from 60 years onwards

-2.9.1.
+3.4.1.
 Physical Development

-Physical growth refers to a process which begins about bodily an physiological changes-internal as well as external in an organism from the conception till his death.
+Physical growth refers to a process which begins about bodily a physiological changes-internal as well as external in an organism from the conception till his death.
 General pattern of physical growth:

-- Increase in height and weight. - Changes in body proportions.
+- Increase in height and weight - Changes in body proportions

-A new born by has as body length of 16 to 18 inches and weight 6 to 8 pounds.
+A new born baby has as body length of 16 to 18 inches and weight 6 to 8 pounds.
 Boys weigh more than girls.
 Generally, growth is rapid and the head increases disproportionately in size.
 Weight increases by hundred percent in the first six months and up to five years an average of four pounds increase per year will be seen.
-Height also increase at the rate of four inches per year in the first 4 years.
-At the age of 5 a child will be about 35" to 40" tall and weight 30 to 35 pounds.
-Of course girls will be shorter and lighter.
+Height also increases at the rate of four inches per year in the first 4 years.
+At the age of 5, a child will be about 35" to 40" tall and weigh 30 to 35 pounds.
+Of course, girls will be shorter and lighter.
 At the age of 3, the lungs and heart grow in size.
 Bigger muscles develop faster and earlier than smaller muscles.
 It is because of manual dexterity cannot be found below 3 years of age.